Setting career goals to create a better future for yourself (with examples)

 Just like life goals, career goals are essential to personal development.

-Hundred of years ago, people didn’t have much choice concerning their career since it was predetermined by their social class or inherited from their parents.
-Doing the same job for a minimum of 30 years used to be the norm.
-People would find their ways to progress within that framework, but they mainly stayed in the same place.
-With the opening of the first vocational bureau in 1908 in Boston, people started to get more opportunities to work in different areas of the same field and even change careers if they wanted to.
-People changed the way they think about their professions — now it’s not just “bringing home the bacon” or “making ends meet” — it became more than that.
+But, with the opening of the first vocational bureau in 1908 in Boston, people started to get more opportunities to work in different areas of the same field and even change careers if they wanted to.
 The word “career” got a new meaning, and people started to pursue career goals to enhance their professional development.

-Apart from having more job opportunities, here are some other reasons why setting career goals is beneficial:
+Today, apart from having more job opportunities, here are 5 other reasons why setting career goals is beneficial: